Jehadel/3x3-2D-transformations_demo/README.md

                 C_x(1-\cos 20\degree) + C_y \sin 20\degree & C_y(1-\cos 20\degree) - C_x \sin 20\degree & 1 \end{bmatrix}
 $$

-But it’s not really important when we design a transformation script.
+But it’s not really necessary to calculate a combined matrix when we design a transformation script.

 We can apply the same logical to all transformations.